How to pre-order EA Sports FC 24, the first post-Fifa game

 ‘EA Sports FC 24, ultimate edition’: From £79.99, Amazon.co.uk

 If you part with a little more cash and pre-order the ultimate edition of EA Sports FC 24, you’ll get the game seven days earlier than everyone else, starting on 22 September.
-The one notable difference is that you’ll gain access to FC 24’s ultimate team campaign mode, which you won’t get on the standard edition.
+The one notable difference between the ultimate edition and standard edition is that those who opt for the ultimate edition gain access to FC 24’s ultimate team campaign mode.

 You’ll also gain access to a few extra bonuses to kickstart your FC 24 journey.
 As well as the bonuses from the standard edition, you’ll also unlock 4,600 FC points, a Team of the Week one-pack, as well as a loan player item for 24 matches in ultimate team campaign mode and the Nike x EA Sports ultimate team kit.

 If you pre-order before 22 August, EA is also giving away a UEFA Champions’ League Hero and a women’s UEFA Champions’ League Hero.
-Currently, the ultimate edition of FC 24 is only available to pre-order from your platform’s respective store, though a PC version is also available at Amazon.
-There is no Nintendo Switch ultimate edition however.
+Currently, Amazon is the only retailer with the ultimate edition of FC 24 available to pre-order for Xbox and PC.
+PS5 gamers will have to pre-order the game from the PlayStation Store.
+There is no Nintendo Switch ultimate edition, however.

 Ultimate edition